-Video was Published in 2013, since then hundreds of more lives have been saved.
+Video was Published in 2013, since then more than 2000 lives have been saved.

 In Hebrew, the word for abortion, "Hapala," is ambiguous and may refer to a miscarriage or an induced abortion.
 This ambiguity in language carries over into the realm of ideas.
 In Israel, elective abortions are not a major moral issue on the national agenda.
 They are instead accepted as a natural and necessary form of population control.